Understanding Redis OSS replication - Amazon ElastiCache (Redis OSS)

 To request a limit increase, see Amazon Service Limits and choose the limit type Nodes per cluster per instance type.

-Redis (Cluster Mode Disabled)
+Redis OSS (Cluster Mode Disabled)

-A Redis (cluster mode disabled) cluster has a single shard, inside of which is a collection of Redis nodes; one primary read/write node and up to five secondary, read-only replica nodes.
+A Redis OSS (cluster mode disabled) cluster has a single shard, inside of which is a collection of Redis OSS nodes; one primary read/write node and up to five secondary, read-only replica nodes.
 Each read replica maintains a copy of the data from the cluster's primary node.
 Asynchronous replication mechanisms are used to keep the read replicas synchronized with the primary.
 Applications can read from any node in the cluster.
 Applications can write only to the primary node.
 Read replicas improve read throughput and guard against data loss in cases of a node failure.

-You can use Redis (cluster mode disabled) clusters with replica nodes to scale your Redis solution for ElastiCache to handle applications that are read-intensive or to support large numbers of clients that simultaneously read from the same cluster.
+You can use Redis OSS (cluster mode disabled) clusters with replica nodes to scale your Redis OSS solution for ElastiCache to handle applications that are read-intensive or to support large numbers of clients that simultaneously read from the same cluster.

-All of the nodes in a Redis (cluster mode disabled) cluster must reside in the same region.
+All of the nodes in a Redis OSS (cluster mode disabled) cluster must reside in the same region.

 When you add a read replica to a cluster, all of the data from the primary is copied to the new node.
 From that point on, whenever data is written to the primary, the changes are asynchronously propagated to all the read replicas.

-You can change the roles of the nodes within the Redis (cluster mode disabled) cluster, with the primary and one of the replicas exchanging roles.
+You can change the roles of the nodes within the Redis OSS (cluster mode disabled) cluster, with the primary and one of the replicas exchanging roles.
 You might decide to do this for performance tuning reasons.
 For example, with a web application that has heavy write activity, you can choose the node that has the lowest network latency.
-For more information, see Promoting a read replica to primary, for Redis (cluster mode disabled) replication groups.
+For more information, see Promoting a read replica to primary, for Redis OSS (cluster mode disabled) replication groups.

-Redis (cluster mode enabled)
+Redis OSS (cluster mode enabled)

-A Redis (cluster mode enabled) cluster is comprised of from 1 to 500 shards (API/CLI: node groups).
+A Redis OSS (cluster mode enabled) cluster is comprised of from 1 to 500 shards (API/CLI: node groups).
 Each shard has a primary node and up to five read-only replica nodes.
 The configuration can range from 90 shards and 0 replicas to 15 shards and 5 replicas, which is the maximum number of replicas allowed.

-The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5.0.6 or higher.
+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis OSS engine version is 5.0.6 or higher.
 For example, you can choose to configure a 500 node cluster that ranges between 83 shards (one primary and 5 replicas per shard) and 500 shards (single primary and no replicas).
 Make sure there are enough available IP addresses to accommodate the increase.
 Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters.
 For more information, see Creating a subnet group.

 For versions below 5.0.6, the limit is 250 per cluster.